scphall/wol/README.md

    WOLDIR is the directory where files will be downloaded to.

         export WOLDIR=/path/to/where/to/put/files
-        alias wol="/path/to/wol/python/wol.py"
+        export PATH=$PATH:/path/to/wol
+        source /path/to/wol/python/wol_autocomplete.sh

 3) GO!

 Other
 -----
-I had problems with autocompletion, to resolve this try `complete -p wol` (assuming wol is your alias). you should get:
+I had problems with autocompletion of files, to resolve this try `complete -p wol` (assuming wol is your alias). you should get:

         $ complete -p wol